Livia case study

 Livia is 87, widowed and lives in London.
 She has become concerned about her ability to continue living in her home without assistance.

 She now struggles to manage the stairs in her house and has a struggle getting up in the morning.
-She has difficulty getting out and about to see her friends as much as she used to, and she misses the company.
+She has difficulty getting out and about to see her friends as much as she used to, and she misses the company of others.

 She has three children who take it in turns to provide at home care, but they find it difficult to juggle with their young families and work.